Szetya/Lilygo-T5-4.7-WeatherStation-with-HomeAssistant/README.md

 - Copy the [given](./scripts/appscript.gs) Google script code to a new project/script in the [Google script](https://script.google.com/) console.
 - Set the name of the calendar according to your needs.
 - Press Deploy -> New deploment -> Select Web app -> add descripton, Execute as: me, Who has access: anyone -> Deploy.
-- Test the link you received.
-You should get a JSON object in the browser address bar.
+- Test the link you received in the browser address bar.
+You should get a JSON object.
 - The resulting webapp link will be copied into the configuration file from the /macros section to the /exec section.

 # License